vporton/coding_challenge/README.md

 be wrong.
 Should have to retry if the possible number of queried repos would be big, but this is not implemented (TODO).

-Data is returned in "data" subobject to be differentiated from errors.
+Data is returned in `"data"` subobject to be differentiated from errors.

-Should have used GraphQL GitHub API (v4) to reduce the transfered data amount, but sadly there is no support of GraphQL in used librarires and this is a quick project.
-If I'd worked on a serious project, I'd use GraphQL.
+I used GraphQL GitHub API (v4) to reduce the transfered data amount.

-TODO: ETag and date

 TODO: Check if a profile in request provided more than once.

-TODO: github3.py and otherwise caching.
+TODO: caching.

 TODO: handling gh/bb errors.

-TODO: rate limit errors.

 We have separate thread pools for GitHub and BitBucket
 because: 1.
 One could have for example 1 thread on